Deaf and Hard-of-Hearing Population

 DHHDDDB children are not alone in their experience of social and emotional difficulties.
 Parents, caregivers, siblings, and other family members may experience a significant emotional impact after receiving the news that a child has a different hearing status.
 Questions about communication options and quality of life may consume a family's attention.
 I believe support for parents, siblings, and families is crucial for the support of the DHHDDDB child.

 deaf and hard-of-hearing individuals

-D/HH individuals grow up with a unique experience.
-It can be difficult to find a therapist who has accessible language skills, who is knowledgeable about the D/HH experience, and exposed to Deaf culture.
-Finding a counselor that does not require an interpreter (or a detailed explanation about what it is like to be D/HH) is well worth it.
+DHHDDDB individuals grow up with a unique experience.
+It can be difficult to find a therapist who has accessible language skills, who is knowledgeable about the DHHDDDB experience, and exposed to Deaf culture.
+Finding a counselor that does not require an interpreter (or a detailed explanation about what it is like to be DHHDDDB) is well worth it.

-I provide sessions in spoken English and American Sign Language.
+I provide sessions in spoken English, Cued Speech, and American Sign Language.
 I am a flexible communicator and can adapt to other sign systems.
 However you communicate, it is crucial that we can understand each other.